Osteoporosis travel insurance

 Osteoporosis is a condition that affects the bones, making them weak and more prone to breaking.
 The density of the bones lessens naturally as we age, but in someone with osteoporosis, this happens more quickly.

-It’s a very common condition – the National Osteoporosis Society estimates that there are more than 3 million people in the UK who have osteoporosis and that it results in approximately 500,000 broken bones every year.
+It’s a very common condition – the Royal Osteoporosis Society estimates that there are more than 3 million people in the UK who have osteoporosis.
 Women are more likely to develop osteoporosis than men are, mainly because they stop producing the hormone oestrogen – needed for healthy bones – after the menopause.
 As it doesn’t cause any pain or discomfort, osteoporosis can go undiagnosed for many years; it is usually only when a fracture happens that the condition is brought to light.

 Having osteoporosis does mean you have to take extra care to look after yourself day-to-day, but it certainly doesn’t mean you can’t explore the world.